andhitogalih/IT-Specialist-DATA-ANALYTICS-Part-3/README.md

 * **Line Chart (Compare over time)**
 Line graphs typically are used to show changes or trends in continuous data over a period of time, with a line connecting the dots that represent the different values.
 For instance, in a line chart showing a company's stock price over the past week, a line would connect the dots that visualize the change in price each day.

+## Composition & Comparison
+* Stacked bar chart (show components in an category) The stacked bar chart (aka stacked bar graph) extends the standard bar chart from looking at numeric values across one categorical variable to two.
+Each bar in a standard bar chart is divided into a number of sub-bars stacked end to end, each one corresponding to a level of the second categorical variable.

+* Stacked 100% bar chart (focus on contribution on each components) A 100% stacked bar chart is an chart type designed to show the relative percentage of multiplei data seres in stacked bars, where the total (cumulative) of each stacked bar always equals 100%.

 ## Composition
 ### Pie Chart (Simple share of total)
 A pie chart is one way to display how various parts make up a whole or 100 percent.
 Each data point is represented by a "slice" of the pie; the slice's size correlates to the percentage of the whole it comprises.